neondatabase/website/content/docs/how-to-guides/import-an-existing-database.md

 - `<user>` is your PostgreSQL user.
 - `<password>` is your PostgreSQL user's password.
-- `<hostname>` is the host name of the PostgreSQL instance.
+- `<hostname>` is the hostname of the PostgreSQL instance.
 - `<port>` is the port number of the PostgreSQL instance.
 The default port number is `5432`.
 - `<dbname>` is the name of the database.

-The Neon connection string has the same format but the `hostname` is the Neon domain, as shown:
+A Neon connection string has the same format with the Neon domain defined as the `hostname`, as shown:

 ```bash
 postgres://<user>:<password>@<project_id>.cloud.neon.tech:<port>/<dbname>